dcrreynolds/GreenDevList/README.md

 - Reduce network traffic transmission distance
 - Make non-time specific workloads aware of when it is greener to run
 - Always auto-scale
+- Use energy-efficient algorithms and data structures
+- Use efficient data storage and retrieval methods
+- Choose a language that is energy-efficient